apoloval/flightvars/README.md

 * **Performance**.
 Retrieving data by [polling][r1] is the past.
 FlightVars is powered by [MQTT][r2], a lightweight, binary protocol specifically designed for telemetric systems.
-Its [reactive programming][r3] model provides the best performance you may have.
+Its [reactive programming][r3] model joined to its [asynchronous IO][r8] architecture provides the best performance you may have.

 * **Interoperability**.
 Forget about limiting your addon to the platform and programming language you didn't choice.
 FlightVars is powered by [MQTT][r2],